Rahmenordnung/project-3m-database/README.md

 #### <a name="Food_group"></a>__Food Group__ ####

  A list of the most important food group present in the daily nutrition.
 It integrates as in the rest of prefences the posibility of editing, deleting and adding new ones.

-*  Above the recipe list the page displays a menu  with the name of the restaurant.
-And options for Recipes, add recipe, cuisine and Graphics.
 * The sorting and search function will search by word among the recipes and sort the recipes in different ways, and criterium
 * The edit button will take you to edit the recipe as the user desires.
 Selecting cusine, author, predominant group of food, food course, allergens like Gluten free and celiacs.
 Also one ca select  in a range selector the preparation and the cooking time set by minutes, the foor ingredients, description, contect( that is small introduction) and finally the name.
 * The arrow next to the Edit recipe button will display fully the recipe with all the fiels(food ingredients, author name, gluten free, etc) available and with an image assigend by _html_.
 There is also a delete button that, when clicked will guide you to a modal dialogue that will ensure that the user is aware of the complet deletion of the recipe.